upenn-libraries/bulwark/README.md

 * [Git](https://git-scm.com/) - The application supports robust versioning of content and metadata through the use of git for version control.
 * [Git-annex](git-annex.branchable.com) - A git library that allows large binaries to be safely and robustly managed by git without being checked into the git repository.
-* [ImageMagick](http://www.imagemagick.org/script/index.php) - Software suite for creating and editing binary images, relied upon by the [minimagick](https://github.com/minimagick/minimagick) gem, used to create image derivatives.
-* [libvips](https://libvips.github.io/libvips/) - Image processing library, will eventually replace imagemagick.
+* [libvips](https://libvips.github.io/libvips/) - Image processing library, used to generate derivatives.
   Version 8.6+ required.
 * [NPM](https://www.npmjs.com/)